-As an example, let’s say you are carrying a £3,000 outstanding balance on another card that charges 18.9% and you are managing to make monthly payments of £100.
-At that rate it will take 41 months to be debt free, and you'll have paid about £1,000 in interest payments along with way.
-You’d be better off transferring your outstanding balance to an appropriate-length balance transfer card that will keep that £1,000 of interest in your pocket—if you follow the rules and pay on time, you will not pay any interest charges while you pay down the principle.
-Plus you'll be debt free within 30 months instead of 41—that’s nearly a year sooner.
+As an example, let’s say you are carrying a £3,000 outstanding balance on another card that charges 19.9% and you are managing to make monthly payments of £100.
+At that rate it will take around 44 months to be debt free, and you'll have paid about £1,200 in interest payments along with way.
+You’d be better off transferring your outstanding balance to an appropriate-length balance transfer card that will keep that £1,200 of interest in your pocket—if you follow the rules and pay on time, you will not pay any interest charges while you pay down the principle.
+Plus you'll be debt free within 30 months instead of 44—that’s a year sooner.

-In this case, let's see what happens if you move this £3,000 to the Halifax 32-Month Balance Transfer Credit Card.
-Halifax charges a 1% fee to transfer the balance, which works out to £30 on a £3,000 balance, enabling you to potentially save £1,000 in interest payments.
+In this case, let's see what happens if you move this £3,000 to a sample balance transfer credit card with a 1% balance transfer fee, which works out to £30 on a £3,000 balance.
+Remember you spend the £30 on transfer fees but you can potentially save over £1,000 in interest payments.

 To understand the power of early payments, if you can increase your monthly payments on this £3,000 outstanding balance to £125 (from £100), you’d be debt free in 24 months on a 0% balance transfer card.
 By paying an extra £25 a month you’d pay down your debt another 6 months earlier.